Biodegradable trash bag

 How long does it take for the bag to degrade?

-The bag does not degrade when stored before use.
+The bag does not degrade during storage prior to use.
 Once filled, the biodegradable bag degrades within approximately 45 days.

 What use and what volume?